Toggle: English / Spanish

 After the Procedure

-After surgery, your baby will receive care in the hospital's neonatal intensive care unit.
+After surgery, your baby will receive care in the NICU.
 Your baby will be placed in a special bed called an isolette.
 This bed has an incubator to keep your baby warm.

-Your baby may need to be on a breathing machine until organ swelling has decreased and the size of their belly area has increased.
+Your baby may need to be on a breathing machine until organ swelling has decreased and the size of the belly area has increased.

 Other treatments your baby will probably need after surgery are: